Infant Daycare Program at Montessori Academy

 School Readiness

-Our School Readiness and Kinder Preparation Program combines school-styled workbooks with practical school readiness skills to develop a positive and confident attitude towards school.
+Our School Readiness and Kinder Preparation Program combines school-styled workbooks with practical school readiness skills.

 Montessori Materials for Infants